isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2023-04-21-post-Profile of Administrative Officers in the Public Service.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on profile of Administrative Officers in the Public Service

 **Parliamentary Sitting: 21 Apr 2023**

 **Mr Leon Perera:** To ask the Prime Minister of the officers in the Administrative Service as at end-2022 (a) what percentage of them are (i) state scholarship recipients versus non-scholars (ii) mid-career entrants from the public sector and (iii) mid-career entrants from outside the public sector; and (b) how has this breakdown changed from ten years ago.